FindMySchool LogoFindMySchool

 At Bede Campus, A-level teaching follows a structured, seminar-based model.
 In vocational areas, the "dual professional" model means many lecturers are recruited directly from industry.
 This is evident in the T Level courses (technical qualifications equivalent to three A-levels), where students benefit from facilities like the 360-degree immersive hub and industry-standard engineering rigs.

 For students with university ambitions, the pathway is clear.
-The "Fly High" programme supports high achievers, and in 2024, one student secured a place at Cambridge University.
-The college reports that three students applied to Oxbridge in the last cycle, with one successful acceptance.
+The "Fly High" programme supports high achievers, and the college has reported Oxbridge progression in recent cycles.
 Other popular destinations include regional universities and higher-level apprenticeships with major local employers like Nissan.

 Total Offers